l-ucky/4Chan-Web-Scraper-v2/README.md

 I hope you find this additional script helpful.

 Please also consider sending me CSV files of your scrapes to this GitHub repository.

+# Sentiment Analysis

+I added a sentiment analysis which will categorize used words into several columns and count their occurances.
+I am using the NCR library.

+# X Posts by This ID

+I wrote a script for finding all unique IDs from all threads, and performed analysis on the number of posts per unique ID (e.g. 2 posts by this ID) and plotted the frequency of the number of posts across all threads.
+See the example for a more in-depth explanation.